This page is a work in progress...

-When you consider the number of sleddog companies in Scandinavia as a whole - and, therefore, the number of sleddogs in these regions - it becomes obvious that it is one of these countries which should be spearheading a European drive towards tighter legislation in order to safeguard this important part of the northern economies.
+When considered in this light, it becomes obvious that we should be spearheading a European drive towards tighter legislation in order to safeguard this important part of the northern economies.

 |Direct tourism income in EUR